cksystemsteaching/selfie/README.md

 }
 ```

 The subexpression `(n + 1)` in `n * (n + 1) - n / 2 + 42` may in fact be any arithmetic expression which is only possible because of recursion in the EBNF of expressions.
 Without recursion we can only say something like `n * n + 1 - n / 2 + 42`, for example, which is *semantically* equivalent to `(n * n) + 1 - (n / 2) + 42` since multiplication and division operators have precedence over addition and subtraction operators.
-This is even more apparent when looking at the *structure* of `n * n + 1 - n / 2 + 42` in its *derivation tree*, here using a text-based form of pictures called ASCII art, showing the tree up-side-down as it is commonly done in computer science:
+This is even more apparent when looking at the *structure* of `n * n + 1 - n / 2 + 42` in its *derivation tree*, here using a text-based form of pictures called ASCII art, showing the tree up-side-down with the root at the top and the leaves at the bottom, as it is commonly done in computer science:

 ```
              _____________